RWU Law Alternative Spring Break

 Southcoast Fair HousingNew Bedford, MAHousing Discrimination Law

-Southwest Center for Law and Policy/ National Tribal Trial CollegeTucson, AZTribal Law
+Southwest Center for Law & Policy/ National Tribal Trial CollegeTucson, AZTribal Law

-Sugar Law for Economic and Social JusticeDetroit, MIEmployment/Labor Law
+Sugar Law Center for Economic and Social JusticeDetroit, MIEmployment and Labor Law

 Western New York Law CenterBuffalo, NYCivil Legal Services